Abstract

 Interaction of Dap with membrane is known to increase the fluorescence of its kynurenine residue (Kyn-13, Fig. 1) with a 15 nm blue shift.28 We used the kinetic of this fluorescent increase to study the interaction in micelles and found negligible fluorescence increase when the model membrane was comprised of 1, 2-dimyristoyl-sn-glycero-3-phosphocholine (DMPC) only (Fig. 2A).
 When 1, 2-dimyristoyl-sn-glycero-3-phosphorylglycerol (DMPG) was added to the phospholipid micelles, the fluorescence increased and reached a plateau in about 10 min.
 Interestingly, the plateau level is limited by the DMPG content and in most cases is unable to reach a maximum level at which all Dap is absorbed into the model membrane.
 In addition, the initial rate of the fluorescence change sharply increases with the concentration of both DMPG and Ca2+ (Fig. S1).
 Similar kinetics of Kyn fluorescence was observed in the interaction of Dap with vesicles containing DMPG (Fig. S2), indicating that Dap interacts with PG-containing membrane in the same mode regardless of the model system.

 Using PG-free micelles, no increase of fluorescence intensity was detected when the model membrane contains the same molar equivalent of other major lipid components in bacteria, including 1-palmitoyl-2-oleoyl-sn-glycero-3-phosphoethanolamine (POPE), cardiolipin (CL), 1-palmitoyl-2-oleoyl-sn-glycero-3-phospho-L-serine (POPS), 1-palmitoyl-2-oleoyl-sn-glycero-3-phosphate (POPA), and FPP (a structural homolog of bactoprenol diphosphate) (Fig. 2B).
 Nevertheless, the steady-state Dap fluorescence also increases with the content of the lipids, particularly for the negatively charged POPS and CL.
 Noticeably, this enhanced background fluorescence is accompanied by the same blue shift observed in micelles containing PG (Fig. S3), suggesting that Dap also interacts with the PG-free membrane, but in a mode different from that for the PG-containing membrane.
-Corroboratively, the steady-state Dap fluorescence is linearly proportional to the DMPG content and reaches a maximum at a concentration about twice that of Dap, but it has a significantly different relationship with the content of POPS or CL (Fig. 2C).
+Corroboratively, the steady-state Dap fluorescence is linearly proportional to the DMPG content and reaches a maximum at a concentration about twice that of Dap, but it has a significantly different relationship with the content of POPS, CL, or POPA (Fig. 2C).
+PG-dependent increase of the steady-state fluorescence was also observed in giant unilamellar vesicles (GUVs).29

 Two distinct modes of Dap interaction with membrane